When is a 401(k) to IRA rollover taxed?

 This is all to say that it’s important for you to be especially deliberate when moving money from pre-tax to post-tax accounts because the tax bill could be significant!

-Taxes will vary based on your state of residence and a host of other factors, so be sure to consult with a qualified professional before making any big moves.
+Taxes will vary based on your state of residence and a host of other factors, so be sure to consult with a qualified, professional tax advisor before making any big moves to minimize the chance of tax penalties and better understand specific tax treatments and what constitutes taxable income.